zrwaite/SumFun/README.md

 - suggests activities and events based on conditions (weather, location, time, etc.)

 ## How we built it 💻:
+- We built our mobile application in react native with TypeScript
+- We used Bottom Tab Navigation as our primary navigation, then Stack Navigation as secondary navigation
+- We used graphql to integrate our mobile app with our server
+- We built our server in python with flask
+- For graphql, we used Ariadne and SQLAlchemy
+- We used PostgreSQL from our database

+## CI/CD Pipeline :
+- Automated by **Github Actions**
+- Builds docker image, and pushes to Docker Hub
+- Authenticates by SSH into **Digital Ocean** droplet linux server
+- Pulls image from Docker hub into remote server and runs container
+- GraphQL domain is live: sum-fun.xyz/graphql

 ## Challenges we ran into 💥:
 - nested queries in graphql didn't work